Intestinal Gas: Symptoms, Causes and Treatment

 The main components of food that can trigger the release of intestinal gas are:

-Your doctor may ask about your diet and symptoms, as diets are a major gas cause.
-Recording your food and drink intake can help identify problematic items.
-They may also request information on your gas frequency.
+Your doctor may ask about your diet and symptoms of trapped gas, as diets are a major intestinal gas cause.
+Recording your food and drink intake can help identify the problema.
+They may also request information on your intestinal gas frequency.

-After reviewing your symptoms and medical history, your doctor may conduct tests to diagnose the cause of your excess gas:
+After reviewing your symptoms and medical history, the doctor may conduct tests to diagnose the cause of your excess intestinal gas:

 • Imaging tests like CT scans, MRIs, or ultrasounds can detect digestive tract issues.